motibytes/motibytes.github.io/_posts/2019-12-30-mask-of-psychosis.md

 There is nothing I can do about this psychosis but wait for it to break off from the forefront and become a background part of me as have so many parts  before this.
 I question who is underneath this mask and I can only envision a kind of face stealing creature, a demonic entity that masquerades as characters it likes.
 A thoughtless, voiceless presence that blends into whatever it can get its hands on.

-Today I am Joe Goldberg, and I have to watch myself act as I do not wish and speak as I do not speak, while I remain in hiding and fear in the audience.
+Today I am Joe Goldberg, and I have to watch myself act as I do not wish and speak as I do not speak, while I remain in hiding in the back of the audience.
 From the stands I get to watch just how much the new mask will change other's opinions of me as they have no idea that my behavior is related to a fictional character I accidentally got too close to.
 I will suffer unnecessary self-torment only because <!-- - Hey there, Joe's blame games - --> of this monster trying to protect me.

 No, instead, the fear of being seen as such will lead me to withdraw from